justincely/lightcurve_pipeline/docs/source/readme.rst

 The Cosmic Origins Spectrograph (COS) and the Space Telescope Imaging Spectrograph (STIS) on board the Hubble Space Telescope (HST) continue to capture spectroscopic observations and deliver them to a steadily-growing archive.
 Observation products are primarily in the form of time-average spectra, however there exist many COS and STIS observations taken in the TIME-TAG observing mode wherein the position and time of each incoming photon is recorded.
 This results is an observation product in the form of a list of detected events, which can in turn be transformed into a lightcurve that can be used to discover and characterize unique phenomena in scientific observations.

-The Hubble Space Telescope Light Curve (HSTLC) project aims to gather TIME-TAG observations and transform them into High Level Science Products (HLSPs) in the form of lightcurves in an automated way for all publicly available COS and STIS TIME-TAG observations.
+The Hubble Space Telescope Light Curve (hstlc) project aims to gather TIME-TAG observations and transform them into High Level Science Products (HLSPs) in the form of lightcurves in an automated way for all publicly available COS and STIS TIME-TAG observations.
 The project software is written in Python, and uses many supporting materials, including a `pipeline <file:///user/bourque/repositories/lightcurve_pipeline/docs/build/html/readme.html#pipeline>`_, `filesystem <file:///user/bourque/repositories/lightcurve_pipeline/docs/build/html/readme.html#filesystem>`_, `database <file:///user/bourque/repositories/lightcurve_pipeline/docs/build/html/readme.html#database>`_, `downloading platform <file:///user/bourque/repositories/lightcurve_pipeline/docs/build/html/readme.html#downloads>`_, and a `lightcurve code library <https://github.com/justincely/lightcurve_pipeline>`_.

 This project is supported by the `Hubble Archival Research program 13902 <http://www.stsci.edu/cgi-bin/get-proposal-info?id=13902&submit=Go&observatory=HST>`_.
 (P.I.
 Justin Ely)